sorryAri3/cse15l-lab-reports/labReport3.md

 **`grep -iw "string" file`**

 `iw` searches for the substring within a word, the `i` takes care of the syntax based on the capitalization. `w` has to do with locating the substring within a string.
-It dispalys the entire line of any trace of the word.
+It dispalys the entire line of any trace of the word!

 # ALL SOURCES WERE FOUND VIA GOOGLE AND ARE LINKED BELOW: